Gglasgow09/SENG-LIVE-022023-Phase-1/README.md

 - Invoke renderPokemon() for the returned character

-- Update the id of the card returned by renderPokemon() to 'poke-show-card'
+- Update the (CSS) id of the card returned by renderPokemon() to 'poke-show-card'

 - Replace `pokeContainer` innerHTML with the matched character only.
 HINT: use `.replaceChildren()`